kux/django-cms-roles/README.md

 Notes
 -----
-* when deleting:
+When deleting:
- ** a role all auto-generated global page permissions and groups are deleted ** bulk deletion in the admin is disabled so that we don't leave any auto-generated
+* a role all auto-generated global page permissions and groups are deleted
-    groups and global page permissions
+* bulk deletion in the admin is disabled so that we don't leave any auto-generated groups and global page permissions